 Secondary Schools - Selective High Schools

 Selective high schools cater for highly achieving, academically gifted students.
-These schools can provide intellectual stimulation by grouping gifted and talented students together, concentrating school resources and using specialised teaching methods.
+These schools can provide intellectual stimulation by grouping together gifted and talented students who may otherwise be isolated from a suitable peer group.

 - Seventeen fully selective high schools.
 All classes are academically selective.